bootkernel/golang/README.md

 <code> go run hello.go </code>

 The above command does the same thing.
 It compiles and then executes the binary.
-This way is more similar to Python since you can do it one line like,
+This way is more similar to Python since you can do it in one line like,

 <code> python hello.py </code>